leny/kouto-swiss/_docs/mixins/vendors.md

 * **transition-property:** `-webkit` `-o`
 * **transition-timing-function:** `-webkit` `-o`

 ## Specific prefixes

 If you want specific prefixes, you can force them by setting the global variable `ks-vendors-prefixes` with the prefixes you want.

+## No vendor prefixes

+    ks-vendors-prefixes = false

-If you want to go back and use preselected prefixes, simply set the global var to `null`.
+If you don't want to let **kouto swiss** to add vendor prefixes, and do the job yourself with such plugins like `autoprefixer`, simply set `ks-vendors-prefixes` to false.

 ### Usage